mikeleguizamon/mikeleguizamon/README.md

 <br >

-I love sharing knowledge and putting tutorials, courses and posts together for helping other developers, and tjat's why CoderOne Youtube Channel exists!
+I love sharing knowledge and putting tutorials, courses and posts together for helping other developers, and that's why Codelo Youtube Channel exists!

-### What is CoderOne?
+### What is Codelo?

-CoderOne is a youtube channel for learning Web/Mobile development, coding and design.
+Codelo is a youtube channel for learning Web/Mobile development, coding and design.
 Including new technologies and frameworks and anything really related to development world.

 ### Github Stats